Seirdy/seirdy.one/content/posts/website-best-practices.md

 Searchability is a good reason to prefer conveying information textually, when possible: video (especially without accurate captions), pictures of text, etc. aren't so easily searchable.

 Web pages that hide content behind "show content" widgets are difficult to search through: users need to toggle "show content" for each item they wish to search.
 Often, in-page search highlights are hidden; [Reddit's atrocious redesign](#reddit-redesign) is a serious offender.
-If you need to hide some content for performance reasons, I described a less hostile way to do so in [the "other ways to defer content" section](#other-ways-to-defer-content).
+If you need to hide some content for performance reasons, I described a less hostile way to do so in [the "Long-page performance" section](#long-page-performance).

 {{<image-figure id="reddit-redesign">}}